ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2019-06-25-geomancer.md

     Talking about an open-source project I did at work!
 ---

-> November 2022: As of now, there's no development in Geomancer, and  we archived the repository.
+> November 2022: We've stopped development of Geomancer and archived the repository.
 I've recently
 > changed jobs, too, as I am working in open source full-time with
 > [Explosion](https://explosion.ai) and [spaCy](https://spacy.io)!
 > You can check out my [retrospective](#postscript) at the end.